Hotmoka/hotmoka/README.md

   verify              Verifies a jar
 ```

-As you can see above, the `moka` command should, by default, print a description
+As you can see above, the `moka help` command prints a description
-of its subcommands and exit.
+of the available subcommands and exits.
 You can have a detailed help of a specific subcommand
-by using the `help` subcommand.
+by specifying the subcommand after `help`.
 For instance, to print the help of the
 `faucet` subcommand, you can type:

 ```shell